joshualucas84/springboot-demo/docs/Answer1.md

 cd springboot-demo
 ```

-In the root directory of the project run the following command to launch
+In the root directory of the project run the following command to launch application
 ```
 ./gradlew bootRun
 ```